riscv-europe/summit-website/site.src/pages/conference.md

 collaborating with a growing set of contributors.
 Alex is also well known within the LLVM community for the LLVM Weekly newsletter.*

+#### Mikael Carmona --  VASCO 2, an ASIC to highlight the latest innovations in security of component

+[Mikael Carmona](https://www.linkedin.com/in/mikael-carmona-cyber/) -- Head of Laboratory for Security of hardware Components, [CEA-Leti](https://www.leti-cea.com/cea-tech/leti/english/Pages/Welcome.aspx)

+**Abstract**

+VASCO 2 (ASIC Vehicle for Component Security) integrates innovative, patented hardware security building blocks on 22 nm FD-SOI silicon.
+It enables all types of standard or customized tests to validate these technologies in operational conditions in order to characterize innovative security blocks and to prepare a transfer to industry.
+VASCO 2 highlights the relevance and characteristics of these hardware IPs for industry by matching current challenges in hardware security: securing processors, securing and accelerating pre- and post-quantum cryptography, modelization and characterization of True Random Number Generators (TRNG), securing memories, etc. With VASCO 2, manufacturers have access to comprehensive data on hardware security IP: security level, power consumption, silicon surface area, and impact on cycle time.

 #### Warren Chen -- Andes AI Runs Everywhere with DSP/Vector/NN Libraries and AndesClarity

 [Warren Chen](https://www.linkedin.com/in/warren-chen-42491267/) -- Senior Technical Manager, [Andes Technology](https://www.andestech.com/en/homepage/)